DarrelASandbox/playground-db/sql/postgresql/stephen-grider/README.md

   - Looks at many rows and calculates a single value
   - Words like **'most'**, **'average'**, **'least'** are a sign that you need to use an aggregation

-&nbsp;

-# Unions & Intersections with Sets
+## Unions & Intersections with Sets

 - **`UNION`** - Join together the results of two queries.
 Remove duplicates
 - **`UNION ALL`** - Join together results of two queries